 Based on my experience over the past eight years, I get the feeling that a high percentage of homeowners choose a chainsaw based on their budget instead of choosing the least expensive chainsaw that meets their needs, or “satisfices” their needs.
 I always encourage the latter.
 Using an arbitrary dollar amount to choose a chainsaw will not necessarily lead to choosing the right chainsaw.

 Nothing beats the power, speed and versatility of a gas chainsaw when it comes to tackling tough jobs around the home, or on the job, if you’re a professional.
-The best gas chainsaw for you will depend on the size of wood you need to cut, the type of wood (hard vs soft) and your physical strength.
+The most appropriate gas-fueled chainsaw for you will depend on the size of wood you need to cut, the type of wood (hard vs soft) and your physical strength.
 Always read the owner’s manual before operating your saw.
 Also, if you’re new to chainsaws consider taking a local chainsaw training course.
 Most major cities or towns likely have a course for you to attend.

 Always follow proper safety procedures when operating a chainsaw; read my article on: Chainsaw Safety Tips.